MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-VN06-EDAonemeanSim.md

 \rgi Mean or Median

-\rgi \rgi - Report the measure of center for the boxplot of age of buyers for Gallatin County home sales.
+\rgi \rgi - Report the measure of center based on the boxplot of age of buyers for Gallatin County home sales.

 \vspace{0.3in}